aristotaloss/librsfs/README.md

 ## Decompressing an entry

 Some entries are compressed.
 Actually, most of them are.
-They are either compressed with gzip or with bzip2.
-Currently, librsfs only supports gzip.
+They are either compressed with gzip or with bzip2, or LZMA in the newest RS3.
+Librsfs supports gzip, bzip2 and, when found on the build path, lzma (which is used in the later versions of RuneScape 3).

 ```c++
 vector<char> decompressed;